-Head counts will be made at regular intervals and when moving from one area to another.

-Educators will supervise children, ensuring educator to child ratios are maintained at all times.
-This includes in toilets and change rooms.
-If there is no male educator available to supervise the boy's toilets, female educators must satisfy themselves that it is safe for the child/ren to access the toilets and will remain outside the toilet area until all child/ren have returned.
+- Face counts will be made at regular intervals and when moving from one area to another. - educators will provide active supervision, ensuring the appropriate educator to child ratios are maintained at all times. - toilets and change rooms where no male (or female) educator is available to supervise the boy's toilets (or girls toilets), female (or male) educators must satisfy themselves that it is safe for the child/ren to access the toilets and will remain in suitable proximity to the toilet area until all child/ren have returned.

-Educators will satisfy themselves that the environment is safe for use before allowing the children access to it.

-Children will not be left in the sole care and custody of bus drivers or any other persons during excursions; educator to child ratios as identified on the risk assessment will continue to apply during excursions (see Policy 2.3 - Educator to Child Ratios).
+- educators will satisfy themselves that all environments are safe for use before allowing the children access to it. - children will not be left in the sole care and custody of bus drivers (unless the driver of the Bus in a paid employee/educator of the service) or any other persons during excursions.

-In the event of injury occurring during an excursion, procedures as set out in the Illness and Injury Policy (see Policy 4.5) will be followed.
+In the event of injury occurring during an excursion, procedures as set out in the 4.5 - Incident, Illness, Injury or Trauma Policy will be followed.